 You can use up those forgotten about black bananas that have been sitting on the counter for almost two weeks.

-It’s a nut free recipe that is also naturally gluten free – but no one will know!
+It’s a nut free recipe that is also naturally gluten free and grain free – but no one will know!

 Ingredients